 The focus is automatically set to infinity (FOC = 100) so that focusing is not necessary.
 If that is not the case, swipe with your finger to the right at the bottom of the screen.
 For exposure compensation swipe your finger down or up on the right side of the screen.
 When the moon is gray, tap the shutter button.
 In Stars mode, photos are taken automatically with the self-timer.

-Photograph the moon with the iPhone app Lightroom CC Mobile
+How to take a picture of the moon with the iPhone app Lightroom CC Mobile

 Lightroom CC Mobile has a long exposure mode, with which you can expose up to five seconds.
 The app then takes multiple photos in a row and merges them to one photo.
 From the iPhone 6S onwards you can select the RAW file format DNG.